laura042/Multistable_memory_system/README.md

 The aim of this project is to simulate a 1D multistable chain composed of coupled bistable spring-mass units and to control it using a Reinforcement Learning agent, Twin-Delayed DDPG.
 We used the TD3 agent implemented here https://github.com/pfnet/pfrl.
-This environment was used to produce the results of the article 'Dynamically writing coupled memories using a reinforcement learning agent, meeting physical bounds'.
+This repository was used to produce the results of the article "Dynamically writing coupled memories using a reinforcement learning agent, meeting physical bounds".

 # Description of the repository